lauraerinmann/cs-tools/vagrant/mpi/README.md

 If all goes well all four nodes should boot up cleanly.
 ![vagrant boot screen](vagrant-mpi-console.png)

+### Access the cluster

+* If you are a Windows user, please use [putty.exe](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) to log into the guest OS.

 The `host` and `port` information is shown when you boot up the guest OS:

 ```